seam/cron/readme.md

         // do it
     }

-If your requirements are fairly simple, for example running a task repeatedly at a specific interval, then you can use the special `@Every` qualifier like so:
+If your requirements are fairly simple, for example running a task every hour, then you can use the special `@Every` qualifier like so:

     public void clockChimes(@Observes @Every(HOUR) Trigger t) {
         int chimes = t.getValue() % 12;